Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Subdivision Status

 It significantly impacts land prices, with factors such as development stage, infrastructure and amenities, developer reputation, location, supply and demand, and homeowners’ association management playing crucial roles.
+Gated communities have become increasingly popular, contributing to the rise in land prices within these subdivisions.
 Understanding these factors helps homebuyers and investors make informed decisions when purchasing land within a subdivision, considering potential appreciation and other benefits.

 Preselling

-Pre Selling refers to the sale of properties before they are completed.
+Preselling refers to selling properties before they are completed.
 Developers often offer lower prices during the pre-selling stage, but costs increase as the project nears completion.

 Ongoing

-Ongoing subdivisions are those that are currently under construction or development.
-As the project progresses, land prices may rise due to the improved infrastructure and amenities.
+Ongoing subdivisions are those currently under construction or development.
+As the project progresses, land prices may rise due to improved infrastructure and amenities.

 RFO (Ready for Occupancy)

-These properties are those that are already completed and ready for occupancy.
+These properties are already completed and ready for occupancy.
 RFO Properties in the Philippines command higher prices due to their immediate availability and the fact that buyers can see the finished product.

 Land Development